 Various industries have developed analytics tools that could improve the delivery of care, but implementing them in the healthcare industry could prove challenging.

-Speaking during a Deloitte webcast, titled "The big data revolution: Unlocking the power of healthcare analytics," David Biel, principal and national technology lead in the Life Sciences and Health Care practice at Deloitte Consulting LLP, said there are a number of factors pushing providers to
+Speaking during a Deloitte webcast, titled "The big data revolution: Unlocking the power of healthcare analytics," David Biel, principal and national technology lead in the Life Sciences and Health Care practice at Deloitte Consulting LLP, said there are a number of factors pushing providers to adopt analytics.
+Payment reform is the biggest driver.
+Payers, both public and private, are increasingly trying to get providers to reorganize themselves as accountable care organizations.
+At the same time, there is a lot of convergence among providers and payers, with a number of mergers creating integrated care delivery systems.
+These types of organizations put a premium on being able to analyze data to improve treatment outcomes and lower costs.

 Other industries have already developed tools for this, but the challenge is applying it to healthcare.